How Can Therapy Help with Anxiety?

 What Is Anxiety?

 At its core, anxiety is a protective response.
 It is your mind and body working together to scan for danger and prepare you to cope.
 In small doses, anxiety can be helpful.
 It can motivate us, sharpen our focus, and keep us alert.
+Rather than being a sign of weakness or “overreacting,” it is a sign that your nervous system has learned to stay on high alert (kind of like if you were fighting a tiger), even when you are not in immediate danger (no actual tiger).

 The Impact of Anxiety on Daily Life